 How Can You Use Different Technologies to Improve Video Streaming?

-In video streaming, there are certain technologies that help improve the process.
+In video streaming, there are certain technologies that help optimize the video streaming process.
 These technologies help improve video quality, reduce buffering and help support playback on different devices (tablet, mobile, TV).
 They also help make your content more secure and compliant with various regulations.
 Here are the various technologies that VIDIZMO uses to optimize video streaming.

 Transcoding is the process where an existing video file is re-encoded into different file formats.
 In simple terms, this means that different versions of varying quality, are created.
 A 1080p video will have varying versions created; 144p, 240p, 360p, 480p etc. Different file formats such as mpeg4, wmv, webm etc. are also created.